MarcL/marclittlemore.com/src/posts/2020-11-14-pretty-code-screenshots.md

 ### [Polacode](https://marketplace.visualstudio.com/items?itemName=pnp.polacode)

 I've used this extension for a while and it's an easy way to create shareable screenshots of your code without leaving the editor.
 Install it via the extensions sidebar as you would with other extensions.
-You can then use the command palatte to choose Polacode.
+You can then use the command palette to choose Polacode.
 This will bring up a new tab where you can cut and past code into the Polacode window.

 ![Polacode screenshot](/images/posts/polacode-screenshot.png)